-Appendix B Figure 2 shows the location of these rivers passing through City of York Council's boundary, along with the extent of the upstream catchments.
+Appendix B Figure 2 shows the location of these rivers passing through City of York Council's boundary.
 Further information for each watercourse is summarised in Section 1.8.

-4.3.2 NPPF Flood Zones
+4.2.2 NPPF Flood Zones

 The risk of flooding is a function of the probability that a flood will occur and the consequence to the community or receptor as a direct result of flooding.
 The NPPF seeks to assess the probability of flooding from rivers by categorising areas within the fluvial floodplain into zones of low, medium and high probability, as defined in Table 2.